Performance management processes – you know, what many people still call appraisals – are having a bit of facelift, an overhaul, a loving boot.

 Now I’m not going to tell you that you do those five things and suddenly everything in the world is going to become rainbow-coloured and beautiful – giving tough feedback messages is always going to be tough, people are messy and unpredictable and aren’t always going to do what you expect, the strengths approach will work better for some than others and you need to know how to pick the right approach for the right person and situation and that takes skill and experience.

 But as a start, try following the steps above and you’ll be guaranteed to get more from your performance management and appraisal processes.
-And if you need more detail, call us.
+And if you need more detail, get in touch.

 Subscribe to our podcast on your favourite platform: